 The rate of return is how much you earn or lose on an investment each year.
 It’s expressed as a percentage of your initial investment.
 If your rate of return is 10%, that means you would have 10% more than you did when you put your money in.
 Rates of return can include investment gains as well as dividends, which are additional profit-sharing payments some corporations make to their stockholders.

-Between 1926 and 2018, the stock market, as measured by the Standard & Poor’s 500 Composite Index, has returned an average annual rate of around 10%1.
-But don’t expect that every year.
+Between 1927 and mid-2022, the stock market, as measured by the S&P 500 Index, has returned an average annual rate of around 10%.1 But don’t expect that every year.
 Past returns are no guarantee of future results, and returns may be higher in some years and lower in others.

 Make sense of bond yields

-Rates of return for bonds are called yields, and they have averaged more than 7% each year for U.S. Government bonds2.
-But how you get to this number can be a bit complicated.
+Rates of return for bonds are called yields, and they have averaged around 7% each year for U.S. bond markets since 1975.2 But how you get to this number can be a bit complicated.
 The interest paid by a bond is known as a coupon; it’s a regular fixed rate you receive as long as you hold the bond.
 The original cost of the bond is called its face value.
 Together, the coupon and face value determine the bond’s yield each year.
 For example, if you have a bond with a face value of $1,000 and an annual coupon rate of 3%, the bond will pay you a yield of $30 per year.

 The tricky part is that bonds can change in price, above or below the face value, which changes the yield an investor can expect.
-Bond prices can be complex.
-For this reason many investors opt for bond mutual funds, which offer exposure to bonds and provide a measure of diversification.
+For this reason, many investors opt for the variety offered by bond mutual funds.

 Pay debt interest or earn investment interest?

 For many of us, making sense of interest rates comes down to one question: Is it better to invest your money or use it to pay off debt?
 The answer is somewhere between “it depends” and “do both.”
 Here’s why.